nikitavoloboev/data/work/remote-work.md

 - [Ask HN: How do you switch off from work, particularly when WFH?
 (2020)](https://news.ycombinator.com/item?id=24196433)
 - [Remoteleaf](https://remoteleaf.com/) - Receive hand-picked remote jobs delivered straight to your inbox.
 - [Why do so many people want us back in the office?
 (2020)](https://paulitaylor.com/2020/09/12/why-do-so-many-people-want-us-back-in-the-office/) ([HN](https://news.ycombinator.com/item?id=24452280))
+- [Remotive](https://remotive.io/) - Remote Jobs in Programming, Support, Design and more.